Statement

 With the background laid, we are now ready to prove the chain rule.

-We start by assuming that functions and
+We start by assuming that functions

 are differentiable at